JimTwn/keygen/README.md

 ## Keygen

-Bubble is a message board server.
+Keygen is a commandline tool that generates cryptographically random keys in various forms.

 ### Usage